inkyvoxel/interrogate/README.md

 - `--body`: Include a preview of the response body in the output.
 - `--robots`: Fetch and parse the site's robots.txt file.
 - `--all`: Include all optional data (headers, body, and robots.txt).
+- `--help`: Show this help message and exit.

 ### Examples